gopher-motorsports/gopher-vision/README.md

-**GopherVision** is a collection of Python (3.11) utilities for interacting with Gopher Motorsports data.
+**GopherVision** is a collection of Python utilities for interacting with Gopher Motorsports data.

 ## Installation
+First, install [Python 3.11](https://www.python.org/downloads/release/python-3116/) (or newer) and [Pipenv](https://pipenv.pypa.io/en/latest/installation/).
+Then:

 ```
 git clone https://github.com/gopher-motorsports/gopher-vision.git
 cd gopher-vision
 pipenv install
 ```

-[Pipenv](https://pipenv.pypa.io/en/latest/) is used to manage package dependencies in a virtual environment.
+Pipenv is used to manage package dependencies in a virtual environment.
 It must be activated before running any scripts in GopherVision.
 You can either:
 ```
 pipenv shell
 python go4v.py ...